StackStorm/st2ci/README.md

 # st2ci

-New and improved continuous integration actions and workflows
+StackStorm continuous integration actions and workflows for managing the development life-cycle of StackStorm.